PagePerfect-io/PDFScript/docs/nuget-readme.md

 ### Latin-1 and Unicode text

 A `.pdfs` file is a UTF-8 text file.
-You can include ASCII characters and Latin-1 (ISO-8859-1) characters such as the Pound Sterling (£) symbol.
+You can include ASCII characters, Latin-1 (ISO-8859-1) characters such as the Pound Sterling (£) symbol, and if you use an appropriate TrueType (`.ttf`) font, you can use Unicode characters too.
 These are converted to a format PDF can understand.

-**Note:** Currently, Unicode characters are not supported in this version of PDFScript.
+**Note:** PDFScript does not replace unmapped glyphs with an 'unknown' glyph, so if you provide a text with Unicode characters that your TrueType font does not support, PdfScript will raise an error.
+For example, some fonts have support for ligatures like `ﬄ` (ffl), and some do not.

 ```
 BT
-1 0 0 1 10 800 Tm /TimesRoman 12 Tf
+1 0 0 1 10 800 Tm $myFont 12 Tf
-(Hello, £100 !)
-Tj
+(Welcome to my oﬃice) Tj
 ET
 ```